 Concertino for Euphonium

-is a compact three-movement solo work (fast-slow-fast) for euphonium and band or piano.
+a compact three-movement solo work (fast-slow-fast) for euphonium and Brass Band or piano.

 Principles for me while composing, were some moments which have been a major influence on my development as a musician.